tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/快速接入_intl.md

 #### Troubleshooting

-In Android 5.0 and above, if the link loaded by WebView starts with HTTPS but the content inside the link (such as image) is an HTTP link, the content will not be successfully loaded.
+For Android 5.0 and above, if the link loaded by WebView starts with HTTPS but the content inside the link (such as an image) is an HTTP link, the content will not load properly.

 Solution: Set the loading mode to mixed mode (`MIXED_CONTENT_COMPATIBILITY_MODE = 2`) before WebView loads the page, i.e., when initializing.